Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/Testing.md

   models.py:
-There was one line error regarding the Line being too long however this couldnt be helped due to the Models code.
+There was one line error regarding the Line being too long however this couldn't be helped due to the Models code.
   I tried putting it through pyformatter however it was displaying an error in regards to this.

   ![modelspytest](https://user-images.githubusercontent.com/65243328/185669199-cc02794a-05d7-49fa-919e-3541991584cb.JPG)